Reimagining WIS 175 Study – Milwaukee County

 WIS 175 Corridor

-This is our opportunity to re-think WIS 175, also known as the Stadium Freeway or the Stadium Spur.
+The study was an opportunity to re-think WIS 175, also known as the Stadium Freeway or the Stadium Spur.
 This 6-lane urban freeway was constructed in 1962 and impacted Washington Park and other properties.
 This section of WIS 175 was part of a larger freeway network that was never built.
 Now, the resulting depressed freeway with grade separated interchanges creates a disconnect between neighborhoods with a lack of pedestrian, bike, and bus access.

 Goals